Creative Interview Questions: Worthwhile or Waste of Time?

 Sprinkling creative interview questions in with more technical ones can help break the ice and allow a candidate to let a bit of their personality shine through.

-Cons of Creative Interview Questions
+Cons of Asking Creative Interview Questions

 Creates unnecessary pressure